rabilrbl/ChromeOS/README.md

 5. Give the codename of the ChromeOS build you want to build.
 6. Click on the `Run workflow` button.
 7. Wait for the build to complete.
-8. Download the build from the artifacts section of the workflow.
+8. Download the image from the artifacts section of the workflow.

 ## Credits